Loading Now

 Items are sold at the night market here.

-My inaugural trip to Chiang Mai was made possible by Business Events Thailand, an arm under the Thailand Convention and Exhibition Bureau (also known as TCEB), a public organization tasked with promoting and developing business events in Thailand.
+My inaugural trip to Chiang Mai was made possible by Business Events Thailand, an arm of the Thailand Convention and Exhibition Bureau (also known as TCEB), a public organisation tasked with promoting and developing business events in Thailand.

 We were exploring Bangkok and Chiang Mai for the MICE facilities under the Thailand Connect: HIP & Heritage Business Trip in August 2014.